Snake Pit bar raid: Diego Viñales

-Immediate reaction
+Reactions

 By that evening, 200 people had gathered in Sheridan Square to demonstrate against police repression of gays in Greenwich Village.
 Made up of members of the Gay Activists Alliance, a splinter group of the Gay Liberation Front, and of feminist organizations, they protested the arrest of the bar patrons.
 They headed towards the hospital, where they conducted a "death vigil".
 By late evening, the protesters had left the hospital area and were marching peaceably through the West Village.

 The intense interest by news media in New York City in the Snake Pit raid and Viñales' injuries was the most of any event relating to homosexual issues since the raid on the Stonewall Inn and was a consequence of the increased activism of the gay community in New York following Stonewall.
 The Daily News, a tabloid and New York's top-selling daily newspaper, published a front-page photo the next day of Viñales with the caption "Spiked on Iron Fence".

-Aftermath
+Legacy

 The gay community had already seen a surge in organizing activity following the events at the Stonewall Inn the previous summer.
 The protest march following the Snake Pit raid played a role in galvanizing interest even further among the community in time for the upcoming Christopher Street Liberation Day events already planned for 28 June.
 This event, scheduled to commemorate the first anniversary of the Stonewall riots was the first Pride march celebration in the United States.

 There were political repercussions as well.
 Democratic Congressman Ed Koch, the future mayor of New York City, accused New York City Police Commissioner Howard R. Leary of approving raids and arrests against the gay community.